The truth about sugars

 (Note: During the challenge we also do not take forms of natural sugar, because it is still sugar.)

-Now I hope the sugar story is a bit clearer and that I've inspired you to cut back on added sugars.
 How can you apply this in your daily life?
 Take the whole orange instead of the juice, do not add extra (unnatural) sugar to your food, choose whole wheat bread, spelled bread, brown rice, and replace sweet spreads and snacks with healthier products such as spreads, nuts and fruit.